-Our founder, Dr. Sarah Tyler, first began experimenting with web applications (web apps) back in late nineties.
-She launched a series of web apps under the name BlueCentauri (a very 90s sounding name!)
-One of those apps was the Readability Analyzer.
-Back then the Readability Analyzer computed just three readability metrics and used a simplistic algorithm for computing syllable counts.
+Dr. Sarah Tyler (PhD, Computer Science), first began experimenting with web applications (web apps), launching a series of web apps under the name BlueCentauri One of those apps was the Readability Analyzer.
+Back then the Readability Analyzer computed just three readability metrics and used a simplistic algorithm for estimating syllable counts.
 While the other apps never really gained traction, the Readability Analyzer began to take off.
-As more and more people found the tool, Sarah added additional readability metrics and increased the sophistication of the underlying heuristics
+As more and more people found the tool, Sarah added additional readability metrics and increased the sophistication of the underlying heuristics.

 Dr. Tyler's second major web app wouldn't be released until over a decade later.
 While waiting for the birth of her first child, Sarah launched a Labor Probability Calculator in 2012.
 As she likes to say "Anywhere between 37 and 42 weeks is just too mathematically vague" and she had a curiosity itch that needed to be scratched.
 She felt the BlueCentauri name was a bit date, so she decided to host the apps on her personal domain SarahKTyler.com.
 There they remained until Sarah was able to re-brand as data·yze in July 2016.